-Most recently the Picturesque Garden (incorporating the journey within Mozart’s The Magic Flute opera) was opened on 4 November 2019, and the Surrealist Garden is due to open February 2020.
+Most recently the Picturesque Garden (incorporating the journey within Mozart’s The Magic Flute opera) was opened on 4 November 2019, and the Surrealist Garden on 3 February 2020.
 Two further gardens are also currently under construction for the Fantasy collection: the Medieval Garden and the Baroque Garden.

 Each of these gardens support Hamilton Gardens’ internationally unique concept of telling the story of gardens.

 During the 18th and 19th centuries, European royalty developed dramatic theatrical gardens that included the elements of stage set design.
 These gardens weren’t just used for theatrical events, they provided a setting for important people to dress up in expensive clothes and powdered wigs and to be seen.

 This German or Austrian form will feature a Rococo / Baroque façade, large reflecting pool and two sculptural groups.
 This garden design has a direct association with classical music, linking it to the arts inspired theme of the Fantasy Collection.

 We are also adding three further gardens to our Productive Garden collection.